Our IR35 calculator will work out how much more tax you will have to pay if your contract work is caught by the IR35 rules.

 - (*) If your work is caught by IR35, the company can claim a fixed ‘5% allowance’, equal to 5% of your annual turnover – to cover business expenses (such as accountancy fees).
 This is used to work out your inside-IR35 ‘deemed payment’.
 However, Corporation Tax may still payable on this 5% allowance, although in practice, most contractors incur at least the same amount each year in allowable business expenses.
 So, the Corporation Tax amount in the summary for inside-IR35 will become zero if you incur business expenses equal to or greater than 5% of turnover.
 The 5% allowance is not available if you are caught by the Off-Payroll rules (after April 2017 for public sector clients, and post-April 2021 for private sector clients).

-- Different income tax bands and rates apply if you live in Scotland, so your total tax bill may be different to that displayed above.
+- Different income tax bands and rates apply if you live in Scotland, so your total tax bill may be different from that displayed above.